Snoop Dogg: Other ventures

 In June 2021, Snoop Dogg officially joined Def Jam Recordings as its new executive creative and strategic consultant, a role allowing him to strategically work across the label's executive team and artist roster.
 His immediate focus was A&R and creative development, reporting to Universal Music Group chairman & CEO Sir Lucian Grainge as well as Def Jam interim chairman and CEO Jeffrey Harleston.
 On November 12, 2021, Snoop Dogg announced the signing of Benny the Butcher on Joe Rogan's podcast.

 In February 2022, it was announced that Snoop Dogg had fully acquired Death Row Records from its previous owners, MNRK Music Group (formerly eOne Music).
 The label was also revived when Snoop Dogg released his 20th album BODR.

 On April 14, 2022, Snoop Dogg was added to Call of Duty: Vanguard and Call of Duty: Warzone as an operator as part of the Tracer Pack: Snoop Dogg Operator Bundle available from the in game store.

 As of 2022, Snoop Dogg was a stakeholder in Fluf World, an NFT community based on 3D rabbit avatars.

+In 2023, Snoop Dogg released a sequel to his cookbook from 2018 named "Snoop Presents Goon with the Spoon", which he coauthored with E-40.
+The book mainly focuses on recipes inspired by the cultures found in California.

 On May 13, 2024, it was announced that Snoop Dogg would be featured as a coach on the 26th season of The Voice, which aired from September to December 2024.
-On April 23, 2025, it was announced that Snoop Dogg will return as a coach for the 28th season, which began airing in the latter half of 2025.
+On April 23, 2025, it was announced that Snoop Dogg would return as a coach for the 28th season, which aired from September to December 2025.

+In July 2026, Universal Pictures scheduled an R-rated biographical film about Snoop Dogg for release on August 6, 2027, directed by Craig Brewer and starring Jonathan Daviss in the title role.